Ultimate St. John Real Estate Investing Guide for 2026

 Fix and Flip

-You also want to understand the resale market where the property is located.
-The average number of Days On Market (DOM) for houses sold in the area is critical.
-Disposing of the home without delay will keep your expenses low and secure your revenue.
+You also need to analyze the housing market where the property is situated.
+The average number of Days On Market (DOM) for properties listed in the market is critical.
+As a ”rehabber”, you'll want to put up for sale the improved home immediately in order to avoid carrying ongoing costs that will reduce your profits.

 Factors to Consider